-Agriculture is a family affair for the Vests – her father and grandfather run a cow-calf Angus beef operation that has been in their family for five generations, and her mom runs a farm where she trains horses and teaches riding lessons.
+Agriculture is a family affair for the Vests – her father and grandfather run a cow-calf Angus beef operation that has been in their family for five generations, and her mom runs a farm where she trains horses and gives riding lessons.
 Her father has also worked in agricultural conservation with Trout Unlimited.

 “I've always looked up to my grandfather because you can just tell that he has a love for agriculture,” Vest said.
 “He also has a life-long drive to learn, and he's such a hard worker.”